caperdue/GVSU-CIS350-TheDOMinators/docs/proposal-template.md

 # Estimated Timeline

-(Figure out what your major milestones for this project will be, including how long you anticipate it *may* take to reach that point)
+This is our expected timeline for this project

 # Anticipated Problems